Why We Can’t Rescue Some Foreign Cats

 Several times a day someone will contact me asking me to save a big cat they’ve heard about online.
 Even our volunteers will frequently do so which leads me to believe they don’t know what is involved and why we often cannot do it.
 Thankfully, in our case, money isn’t the main issue.
 We’ve been blessed with strong support and it is what enables us to do the more important work, of ending the abuses that cause cats to need rescue, even if we cannot rescue all of the individuals.

-We’ve been trying to rescue 3 tigers from Guatemala and there are several more in need of rescue.
+In 2019, we rescued 3 tigers from Guatemala and there were several more in need of rescue.
 We helped ADI build the temporary holding camp for the lions and tigers the government has seized from the now illegal circuses.
-We are in the legal process of importing them, which started in May and won’t end until late this year or early next year, if we are lucky.
-Meanwhile we can’t bring more of the cats to the camp because there is no space and no one on this end who will pay for their expensive care during the many months they are waiting for their permits to be issued.
-We are hesitant to send more money to Guatemala until we are sure we can get the first three cats into the U.S.
+We were in the long legal process of importing them, which started in May 2018 and didn’t end until November 2019!
+We couldn’t bring more of the cats to the camp because there was no space and no one on this end who would pay for their expensive care during the many months they were waiting for their permits to be issued.
+We were hesitant to send more money to Guatemala until we are sure we can get the first three cats into the U.S.

 10/9/2018 Avni Tigress and her cubs were in peril in India because she had been deemed a man eater by the authorities and villagers were screaming for her blood.
 We launched into the fray and began trying to get a handle on the facts because, believe it or not, you can’t trust everything you see on the Internet.
 We offered to take or find homes for Avni and her cubs if the government would tranquilize her rather than kill her.
 We generated more emails (221,243) to the 17 officials in charge there than any other alert we’ve done.
 We coordinated with our friends at Corbett Tiger Reserve about funding a $40,000 study they can’t afford, which they hope will find solutions for these situations.
 In the midst of these efforts, Avni was shot and killed and no one has seen her cubs.